formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 # Quick Start (AWS)

-Quick start guide for deploying FormKiQ into your AWS account.
+**A quick start guide for deploying FormKiQ into your AWS account.**

 ![FormKiQ Architecture](./img/formkiq_architecture.png)